wludh/womenandtech/coding101/coding101.md

 print(newstring)
 ```

+In this case, the method is `replace()`, the object is the variable containing the string, `var`, and the parameters are the terms that will be searched and then replaced, `"bubble"` and `"fizzle"`.

 ### Try it out

 Sabrina is having a sleepover and is preparing some games.
 Write a mad libs program for the guests to play and save it as `mad_libs.py`.
 Ask the user for at least one verb, one noun, and one adjective, and one curse word, and then use those choices to fill in the blanks in a story that the program prints out.
 Add some drama to the story by printing the curse word in all caps.
 Use string methods to make sure that all of the words and sentences in your story are properly capitalized.